vncnz/thesis_rust/README.md

 - [x] Add alignment recostruction
 - [ ] Check to use max_value if it is in last line, too
 - [ ] Extensive tests on what I did until now
+- [ ] Fix the disalignment between max_memory statistics and the number of nodes reported (which is not the max but the last)
 - [ ] Update thesis wrt updates in code
 - [ ] Non-branching nodes: move them in a dedicated structure property?
 - [ ] Exclude from computation nodes that can't get a better result than the best?